viktorsapozhok/earthquake-prediction/README.md

 mutate these genes so that the chromosome doesn't contain two equal genes.

-For fitness evaluation we use lightened version of CatboostRegressor with decreased number of iterations and increased learning_rate.
+For fitness evaluation we use lightened version of CatboostRegressor with decreased number of iterations and increased learning rate.

 ```python
 model = CatBoostRegressor(iterations=60, learning_rate=0.2, random_seed=0, verbose=False)
 ```

 We set `cxpb=0.2` the probability that offspring is produced by crossover, and`mutpb=0.8` probability that offspring is produced by mutation.
-Mutation probability is intentionally increased to prevent a high occurrence of identical chromosomes in generation.
+Mutation probability is intentionally increased to prevent a high occurrence of identical chromosomes produced by crossover.

 Here is the list of 15 features contained in the best chromosome after 50 generations.